rnguerrero/cse15l-lab-reports/lab2.md

 ![serverDefault](https://rnguerrero.github.io/cse15l-lab-reports/Lab3%20Pics/serverDefault.png)

+Nothing appears, but the site is technichally showing an empty string, called `stringOnSite`.
+This is important for adding messages.

 After making the path `/add-message?s=Hello` :

 ![serverDefault](https://rnguerrero.github.io/cse15l-lab-reports/Lab3%20Pics/serverHello.png)

 The only method called `handleRequest`, where the input was the URL that I just entered.
 Within this method, it checks if the path is `add-message`.
 After doing so, it checks again if the first first element of the query is `s`.
-If both of these conditions are met, it adds the string that you inputed after the `=` followed by `/n` so that the next string inputed using this path and query will be on a new line.
+If both of these conditions are met, it adds the string that you inputed after the `=` followed by `/n` to
+`stringsOnSite`, so
+that the next string inputed using this path and query will be on a new line.
+Finally, it returns `stringsOnSite`, so the page displays all prior messages along with the added message on a new line.

 This can be seen after making the path `/add-message?s=How are you`

 ![serverDefault](https://rnguerrero.github.io/cse15l-lab-reports/Lab3%20Pics/serverHowAreYou.png)

+Again, the `handleRequest` method is called, undergoing the same process as before, but instead adding `How are you` instead of `Hello` to `stringsOnSite

+It is important to note that if either the path does not contain `add-message` or if the query to the left of the `=` sign is exactly `s`, the message `404 What the heck???` will be displayed, so when using the program, you must make sure that

 ---
 Part 2 - Testing from Lab 3